 There are significant educational components associated with ideas like sustainable and environmental tourism, and these can help tourists to adjust their attitudes and behaviours over the longer term.
 This is important because the greater demand there is for sustainable tourism, the more pressure will be placed on businesses and governments to deliver what customers are looking for and, in the process, this can lead to positive and lasting change.

 Ultimately, sustainable tourism has a much more long-term focus than other forms of tourism, which prioritise the needs of today at the expense of future generations and their requirements.
-A major advantage of sustainable travel is the fact that it brings together businesses, tourists and governments, with the aim of adopting strategies that look out for the long-term future of the tourism industry, local communities, tourists, and the planet as a whole.
+A major advantage of sustainable travel is the fact that it brings together businesses, tourists and governments, intending to adopt strategies that look out for the long-term future of the tourism industry, local communities, tourists, and the planet as a whole.

-Now that you are equipped with an understanding of what sustainable tourism is, it is worth taking a closer look at seven specific examples of sustainable tourism in action within the real world.
+Now that you are equipped with an understanding of what sustainable tourism is, it is worth taking a closer look at nine specific examples of sustainable tourism in action within the real world.

 Feynan Ecolodge is located in Dana Biosphere Nature Reserve, Jordan, and has developed a reputation as one of the best examples of sustainable tourism in the world.
 The accommodation operates in partnership with the Royal Society for the Conservation of Nature, and is solar-powered, greatly reducing the overall carbon footprint.
 As a result, guests can stay in the lodge knowing that they are doing their part to protect the environment.